The M&S Shopping Plus Card bottom line

 This card ticks a lot of the right boxes to make it a solid overall package.
-It has a long 20-month 0% period on new purchases matched by a 20-month 0% period for balance transfers, plus the M&S points rewards programme and a welcome points-bonus offer.
+It has a long 20-month 0% period on new purchases coupled with a 18-month 0% period for balance transfers, plus the M&S points rewards programme and a welcome points-bonus offer.
 There’s not much else you could ask for from a card.

 It’s the combination of offers on the M&S Shopping Plus card that make it stand out from the crowd.